-Whether you are an established seller or a newbie looking to get into the ecommerce business, chances are you don’t know everything you could when it comes to Amazon’s A9 algorithm.
+Whether you are an established seller or a newbie looking to get into the eCommerce business, chances are you don’t know everything you could when it comes to the Amazon A9 algorithm.

 Understanding how the algorithm works means you can rank highly on Amazon searches, which is the number one thing you can do to drive traffic to your listings, to ultimately drive sales.
 Effectively applying techniques and strategies optimised for the algorithm can mean exponential growth for your business.

-In this article, we’ll cover how Amazon’s A9 algorithm works and how to position your listings to achieve the best rankings.
+In this article, we’ll cover how Amazon’s A9 algorithm works and how to optimize your listings to achieve the best rankings.